 5 Step Guide To Detailing An Engine Bay

-Enthusiasts who like to display their vehicles at car events will be the first to say that a smart, clean engine bay adds an extra layer to that pride in appearance pleasure.
-Most regular drivers though scarcely see their engine from one service to another, even if they spend time detailing the exterior.
+Enthusiasts who like to display their vehicles at car events will be the first to say that a smart, clean engine bay adds another layer to the pleasure of pride in appearance.
+Most daily drivers on the other hand, scarcely see their engine from one service to another, even if they spend time detailing the exterior.

-Well, there are some very good reasons to give the engine bay as much attention as the paintwork, so why not make it a part of the detailing regime?
-Here are five suggestions:
+Well there are some very good reasons to give the engine bay as much attention as the paintwork, so why not make it a part of your detailing regime?

 Why Detail Your Engine Bay

-Routine engine maintenance jobs, checking the fluid levels and the like, are made easier if the engine is clean.
-The area under the bonnet is largely open to the road and can get very dirty very quickly while also accumulating leaves and other detritus.
+Routine engine maintenance jobs, checking the fluid levels and the like are made much easier if the engine is clean.
+The area under the bonnet is largely open to the road and can get very dirty, very quickly, while also accumulating leaves and other debris.
 This in turn can lead to the degradation of exposed components.
-A clean engine bay makes it easier to spot leaks, damage and wear and tear too.
+A clean engine bay makes it easier to spot leaks, damage as well as signs of wear and tear.

 When You Should Detail Your Engine Bay

 This important area should not be overlooked.
-It is best to clean under the bonnet every three to six months, depending upon usage and conditions.
+It is best practice to clean under the bonnet every three to six months, depending upon usage and conditions.
 It is, after all, the heart of the car and it pays to keep it healthy.
-The first time might be hard work, but subsequently that effort will make life easier thereafter.
+The first time cleaning it might be hard work, but subsequently that effort will make life easier thereafter.
 As the engine can be particularly dirty it might be best to have designated wash media that you keep separate specifically to clean the engine so as not to cross-contaminate and spread any dirt and grease around the rest of the vehicle.

-As with any maintenance job it pays to be prepared and have everything needed at hand.
-Ensuring you wear personal protection equipment to protect you from contaminants and fumes, you will need:
+As with any maintenance job it is important to be prepared and have everything needed at hand.
+Ensuring you wear personal protection equipment to protect you from contaminants and product fumes, you will need:

-- Small detailing brush, ideally with a long handl
+- Various detailing brushes, ideally with long handles

 Preparing Your Engine Bay For Cleaning